Gage-BCCA/failed-algorithm-generator/posts/learning-rust-part-1.md

 ---
 title: "Learning Rust the Hard Way: Part 1"
+subtitle: "Recreating the touch Linux Command"
 blurb:
  I'm trying to break into the industry, and I think knowing the memory-safe programming language Rust will set me apart from my peers.
-Let's being this journey.
+Let's begin this journey.
 tags: rust
 ---
-# Learning Rust the Hard Way, Part 1: Recreating the touch Linux Command
+# Learning Rust the Hard Way, Part 1 - Recreating the touch Linux Command

 Let's jump right in.